-The director of a construction company has been sent to prison for eight months and banned from being a director following a young worker being burnt after being instructed to stand on top of a skip and pour a drum of thinners on to burning waste.
+The director of a construction company has been sent to prison for eight months and banned from being a director following a young worker being burnt when he followed an instruction to stand on top of a skip and pour a drum of thinners on to burning waste.

 The firm failed to inform HSE of the incident (a legal requirement), which only came to light later when it was reported by a third party.

-The incident led to David Gordon Stead of Mildred Street, Beddau, pleading guilty when he appeared before Cardiff Crown Court this month (February) to breaching Section 37 of the Health & Safety at Work Act 1974.
+The incident led to David Gordon Stead of Mildred Street, Beddau, a Director of Stead Construction Services (SCS), pleading guilty when he appeared before Cardiff Crown Court this month (February) to breaching Section 37 of the Health & Safety at Work Act 1974.

 The company director also pleaded guilty to breaching Section 4 (1) of The Reporting of Injuries, Diseases & Dangerous Occurrences Regulations 2013 (RIDDOR).